ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/simd-on-rust-part4.md

 layout: learningpathall
 ---

 In this section, you will create a function that implements the common operation `fdct_round_shift(a * c1 +/- b * c2)`.
-This operation is the basis of many DCT algorithms used in multiple video codecs, including VP9, AV1, etc.
+This operation is the basis of many discrete cosine transform (DCT) algorithms used in multiple video codecs, including VP9, AV1, etc.

 It is called a 'butterfly' operation in DCT and it is defined as the following: